jadhavrohit2138/jadhavrohit2138/README.md

 - 👋 Hi, I’m @jadhavrohit2138
-- 👀 I’m interested in Javascript,python,java
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning Nodejs,bot-scripting and mysql
+- 🌱 I’m currently working on springboot and angular
 - 💞️ I’m Working for NEC software solutions
-- 📫 How to reach me ...my insta id is @_r_j__99
+- 📫 How to reach me ...my insta id is @rohh__it

 <!---
 jadhavrohit2138/jadhavrohit2138 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.